 In addition, Nottingham music students can participate in over twenty student ensembles, become a student mentor on Nottingham's pioneering In Harmony scheme, benefit from workshops with professional musicians, and gain valuable work experience through our music internships.

 How will I study?

 Teaching takes the form of lectures, seminar classes and individual consultative tutorials, and is supplemented by workshops and master classes with professional musicians.
 In the first year you will receive an average of 12 contact hours per week.

-All students taking solo performance modules will receive individual tuition with one of our experienced instrumental and vocal teachers.
+All students taking solo performance modules will receive fully-paid tuition with one of our experienced instrumental and vocal teachers.
 The allocations are generous: in the first year, 14 hours across the year; in the second year, 18 hours across the year; in the third year, 20 hours across the year.
 Additionally, for each assessed recital performance students will receive two hours practice with an approved accompanist.

 Class time is supplemented by the huge range of performance activities taking place in the department.
 Over 20 student ensembles are based in the department, and these provide opportunities not only for performing, but also for conducting and for ensemble management – the latter developing invaluable employability skills.

 All music students are entitled to free tickets for concerts at the University’s Lakeside Arts Centre.
 Many students are also actively involved in the dynamic musical life of the city of Nottingham, through choral scholarships at the cathedral and major churches, involvement in local schools, and close collaborations with the city’s performing groups.